Pheniksja/Interview-tasks-Automated-Testing-in-Selenium-with-Java/README.md

-Interview tasks-automation test in Selenium with Java
+Interview tasks-automatated testing using Selenium WebDriver and Java.